jemmy512/software-engineer/DesignPattern/README.md

 ## Decorator
+1. Intent
+    * Attach additional responsibilities to an object dynamically without altering its structure.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 The decorator pattern maily solves the complexity problem of the inheritance, and replaces inheritance through composition.
 It's main role is to add enhancements to the original class.

 You can nest mutiple decorator classes to the original class, this requires the decorator classes need to inherit the same interface with the original class.